 Christine Faressa, President & Chairman of the Board

 Christine Faressa became the founder of Sun, Moon & Stars in Jan 2016 when she established a judgement-free Supper Club as a way for families with children on the autism spectrum to a enjoy dinner at a local restaurant.
 The Supper Club quickly grew into a support group for families and began offering many collaborative services and events.
 Her son, Domenic, continues to be her driving passion as she seeks to create a bright future for him and other children on the Autism Spectrum.
-Christine is an Advocacy Ambassador for Autism Speaks and is on the committee for the 10th Annual Autism Speaks Walk (June 1 in Waterbury, CT) – all while actively raising money as the Sun, Moon & Stars Autism Walk team captain.
+Christine was an Advocacy Ambassador for Autism Speaks and was on the committee for the 10th Annual Autism Speaks Walk (June 1 in Waterbury, CT) – all while actively raising money as the Sun, Moon & Stars Autism Walk team captain.
 Christine has a masters’ degree in business administration and recently earned a certificate in financial management for non-profits.
-She has an extensive sales and marketing background with more than 18 years of experience in medical device sales.
+She has an extensive sales and marketing background with more than 19 years of experience in medical device sales.

 Mark Faressa, Vice-President & Treasurer

 Mark Faressa co-founded Sun, Moon & Stars with his wife, Christine, and is an incredible part of its support system.
 He holds a bachelor’s degree in management and has an extensive background in purchasing and inventory management.
 Mark currently works for the Watertown Board of Education while running a successful direct sales business.

 Abbi Nori Nelson is a long-time friend of the Faressa family and has been an ardent supporter of Sun, Moon & Stars in this capacity since inception.
 She has a bachelor’s degree in communications.
 Abbi is a photographer and video producer with 20+ years of experience working at Fortune 500 companies in marketing leadership roles.